 Through my deep dive, I found that most strawberry cake recipes out there rely on some sort of mix and hardly any actual strawberries.
 I just couldn’t accept that!

-I made it my mission to create a flavorful and moist strawberry cake that was also easy to make.
+I made it my mission to create a flavorful and moist strawberry sheet cake that was also easy to make.
 To do so, I decided to use freshly pureed strawberries in the cake AND the strawberry cream cheese frosting.

 Why you should make strawberry cake from scratch

-Now, I need to make my case here because I just can’t accept the fact that there are SO MANY phony (yeah I said it) strawberry cake recipes out here.
 If you’re going to make a homemade strawberry cake, using fresh strawberries is the only way to go!

 The main reason being that it’s easier than it might seem and doesn’t take that much more effort compared to using a jello or cake mix.
-The only extra step is to puree your strawberries which, in the grand scheme of things, isn’t that big of a deal especially when this cake is the outcome!
+The only extra step is to puree the strawberries which, in the grand scheme of things, isn’t that big of a deal especially when this cake is the outcome!

 Ok, I rest my case.
 Just know that baking with a fresh strawberry cake is so worth it.